 A major advantage to practising chair yoga for seniors beginners is reduced body pain.
 Yoga helps release the feel-good hormones, Endorphins.
 The various chair yoga poses help you enjoy normal activities without any discomfort.

 Maintaining a regular practice of yoga is linked to better sleep.
 Chair yoga is no exception when it comes to helping you enjoy a deep slumber after a tiring day.
 The exertion during each chair yoga pose helps prepare the body for rest.

 Chair Yoga poses do not require much equipment or space.
 You can practice this form of yoga even in the workplace.

 Chair Yoga for Seniors Beginners at Workplace

-It does not matter how much time you spend on practicing different chair yoga poses.
+It does not matter how much time you spend practising different chair yoga poses.
 Chair Yoga still does wonders when it comes to handling all the stress and anxiety of daily life.
 The good news is you need not rely on any health club memberships to start the practice.

-Chair yoga has specific poses to help you age gracefully by avoiding many health problems that follow aging.
+Chair yoga has specific poses to help you age gracefully by avoiding many health problems that follow ageing.
 Let us find out about these poses in detail.

 1. Seated Mountain Pose

 1) Take in a deep breath and sit straight on a chair.
 Make sure you extend the spine.